Geology of Mars: Hemispheric dichotomy

 The origin and age of the hemispheric dichotomy are still debated.
 Hypotheses of origin generally fall into two categories: one, the dichotomy was produced by a mega-impact event or several large impacts early in the planet's history (exogenic theories) or two, the dichotomy was produced by crustal thinning in the northern hemisphere by mantle convection, overturning, or other chemical and thermal processes in the planet's interior (endogenic theories).
 One endogenic model proposes an early episode of plate tectonics producing a thinner crust in the north, similar to what is occurring at spreading plate boundaries on Earth.
 Whatever its origin, the Martian dichotomy appears to be extremely old.
 A new theory based on the Southern Polar Giant Impact and validated by the discovery of twelve hemispherical alignments shows that exogenic theories appear to be stronger than endogenic theories and that Mars never had plate tectonics that could modify the dichotomy.
-Laser altimeter and radar sounding data from orbiting spacecraft have identified a large number of basin-sized structures previously hidden in visual images.
+Laser altimeters and radar-sounding data from orbiting spacecraft have identified a large number of basin-sized structures previously hidden in visual images.
 Called quasi-circular depressions (QCDs), these features likely represent derelict impact craters from the period of heavy bombardment that are now covered by a veneer of younger deposits.
 Crater counting studies of QCDs suggest that the underlying surface in the northern hemisphere is at least as old as the oldest exposed crust in the southern highlands.
 The ancient age of the dichotomy places a significant constraint on theories of its origin.

 Tharsis and Elysium volcanic provinces

 Straddling the dichotomy boundary in Mars's western hemisphere is a massive volcano-tectonic province known as the Tharsis region or the Tharsis bulge.
 This immense, elevated structure is thousands of kilometers in diameter and covers up to 25% of the planet's surface.
 Averaging 7–10 km above datum (Martian "sea" level), Tharsis contains the highest elevations on the planet and the largest known volcanoes in the Solar System.
 Three enormous volcanoes, Ascraeus Mons, Pavonis Mons, and Arsia Mons (collectively known as the Tharsis Montes), sit aligned NE-SW along the crest of the bulge.
 The vast Alba Mons (formerly Alba Patera) occupies the northern part of the region.
 The huge shield volcano Olympus Mons lies off the main bulge, at the western edge of the province.
-The extreme massiveness of Tharsis has placed tremendous stresses on the planet's lithosphere.
+The extreme massiveness of Tharsis has placed tremendous stress on the planet's lithosphere.
 As a result, immense extensional fractures (grabens and rift valleys) radiate outward from Tharsis, extending halfway around the planet.

 A smaller volcanic center lies several thousand kilometers west of Tharsis in Elysium.
 The Elysium volcanic complex is about 2,000 kilometers in diameter and consists of three main volcanoes, Elysium Mons, Hecates Tholus, and Albor Tholus.
 The Elysium group of volcanoes is thought to be somewhat different from the Tharsis Montes, in that development of the former involved both lavas and pyroclastics.